 Opening May 17, 2021 at ARTECHOUSE Miami in the heart of South Beach

 Inspired by the idea of aṣẹ, the West African concept relating to our power to make things happen and produce change, Fraser celebrates the historical, social and cultural aspects of his identity through this work.
-The exhibit further references the idea that every concept, including aṣẹ and Afrocentricity, has its own frequencies, metaphorical wavelengths that people can tune into.
-Welcoming visitors of all ages, this technology-driven digital art exhibition is on view May 17 to November 7, 2021 at ARTECHOUSE Miami (736 Collins Avenue).
+The multi-sensory show further references the idea that every concept, including aṣẹ and Afrocentricity, has its own frequencies, metaphorical wavelengths that people can tune into.
+Welcoming visitors of all ages, this technology-driven digital art experience is on view May 17 to November 7, 2021 at ARTECHOUSE Miami (736 Collins Avenue).

 “ARTECHOUSE is paving the way for innovation in artistic expression and storytelling, and we are thrilled to support and develop the works of some great digital and visual artists like Vince Fraser with our 21st-century techniques and technological capabilities.
-Through our unique approach, this exhibit is addressing timeless questions of identity, power and belonging in fresh and innovative ways.” – Sandro, Founder & Chief Creative Officer
+Through our unique approach, this show is addressing timeless questions of identity, power and belonging in fresh and innovative ways.” – Sandro, Founder & Chief Creative Officer

 Aṣẹ: Afro Frequencies examines the Black experience through the artist’s own distinct lens, telling the story from Fraser’s perspective as a Black creative opening doorways into concepts beyond the realm of the everyday.
 Fraser’s Afrocentric-infused aesthetic bridges various artistic influences, delivering something refreshing, revolutionary and current, where the alienated becomes extraterrestrial, and where the mystical coexists with the mundane.